 - Tracks all their investments in one place with Personal Capital

 - Banks with a military friendly bank or credit union like USAA

-- Understands what a good deal the Roth TSP is and invests regularly
+- Understands what a good deal the Roth TSP is and invests every month

 - Knows that spending more than you earn makes no sense

 - Never carries a balance on their credit card, but they do use a cashback credit card to get money back for their purchases

 - Doesn’t take out the USAA Career Starter loan unless they are investing it or paying off a higher interest rate loan